|

 Historical Paintings of New England

-This exhibit encompasses the work of 19th and early 20th century artists artists who have painted New England scenes in a wide variety of subjects, mediums and styles.
-The dozen I have chosen to spotlight represent the inspiring diversity that is the artistic heritage of the region.
+This exhibit encompasses the work of well known American artists born in the 19th century who painted New England scenes in a wide variety of mediums and styles.
+These works were chosen to represent the inspiring diversity that is the artistic heritage of the region, including paintings from five members of the National Academy.

 Harrison Bird Brown (1831-1915)